PastFlex1/jwc-flowers/src/README.md

     rules_version = '2';
     service cloud.firestore {
       match /databases/{database}/documents {
-        // Allow read and write access only for authenticated users match /{document=**} {
+        // Allow read and write access for development purposes.
+        // WARNING: This is insecure and should not be used in production. match /{document=**} {
-          allow read, write: if request.auth != null;
+          allow read, write: if true;
         }
       }
     }
     ```
 4. Click **Publish**.

-This rule ensures that only users who are signed into your app (including anonymous users) can read from or write to the database, which is a good security practice.
+This rule allows anyone to read from or write to your database.
+This is necessary for development since authentication has been removed, but you **must** secure your database before going to production.

 ### 4. Run the Development Server